Ecuador & Colombia Highlights Itinerary

 name is still unknown.
 Archaeologists have uncovered a mere 10 percent of the statues and ruins, and it is theorised that huge mayan-like pyramids and other structures remain buried throughout the area.

-Tour goes through the beautiful Colombian Coffee Cultural Landscape, declared a World Heritage by UNESCO.
-You will be riding through Coffee and Plantain plantations, bamboo forests, exotic fruits among other native species.
-You will also be able to watch the beauty and diverse Colombian wildlife: birds, butterflies, etc. drive through stunning country lanes
+Travel into the heart of the country's coffee production through the beautiful Colombian Coffee Cultural Landscape, declared a World Heritage by UNESCO.
+You will travel through Coffee and Plantain plantations, bamboo forests, exotic fruits among other native species.
+You will also be able to watch the beauty and diverse Colombian wildlife: birds, butterflies, etc. drive through stunning country lanes to Salento.Its known for its coffee estates and verdant scenery.The town is a gateway to the snow capped peaks of Los Nevados National Park

 Medellin's pleasant spring-like climate year round makes it known as 'La Ciudad de la Eterna Primavera' or "City of the Eternal Spring".
 Medellin is a safe, modern city filled with sophistication and charm from its Spanish heritage.It is known by its cultural encounters, the warmth of its people and the amazing views that are accompanied by clear blue skies and beautiful sunsets.
 Sample Medellin's famous nightlife in the Zona Rosa